Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lactate (lactic acid) is the final product of glycolysis.
-In conditions of rest, the main source of lactate in the plasma is red blood cells.
-When exercising, lactate leaves the muscles, turns into pyruvate in the liver, or is metabolized by the tissue of the brain and the heart.
-The reference values (norm) of lactate concentration in the blood are reflected in the table.
+Lactate (lactic acid) is the end product of glycolysis.
+At rest, the main source of lactate in plasma is erythrocytes.
+During physical exertion, lactate leaves the muscles, is converted into pyruvate in the liver, or is metabolized by brain tissue and the heart.
+Reference values (norm) for lactate concentration in the blood are shown in the table.

-Reference values (norm) of lactate concentration in blood
+Reference values (norm) of lactate concentration in the blood

 Blood |